DominicDJC/supereasyai/README.md

 - ```ToolMessage``` - A response for the AI that would say ```"The secret is a good sauce"```
 - ```AssistantMessage``` - The AI would finally tell the user what the secret is.

+### Schemas

+The AIs understand tools and formats via JSON Schemas.

+supereasyai automatically creates these schemas with the [**doms-json**](https://github.com/DominicDJC/doms-json) Python package.
+To better understand the process, consider taking a look.

 ## Examples

 ### Simple Streamed Chatbot